What is a 401(k) plan?

 What happens when I terminate employment?

 When you terminate employment you generally forfeit all contributions that haven't vested.
 Vesting means that you own the contributions.
-Your contributions, pretax and Roth, are always 100 percent vested.
-But your 401(k) plan may require up to 6 years of service before you fully vest in employer matching contributions (although some plans have a much faster vesting schedule).
+Your contributions, pre-tax and Roth, and the earnings on them are always 100% vested.
+But your 401(k) plan may require up to six years of service before you fully vest in employer matching contributions and associated earnings (although some plans have a much faster vesting schedule).

 When you terminate employment you can generally leave your money in your 401(k) plan, although some plans require that you withdraw your funds once you reach the plan's normal retirement age (typically age 65).
 Your plan may also "cash you out" if your vested balance is $5,000 or less, but if your payment is more than $1,000, the plan must generally roll your funds into an IRA established on your behalf, unless you elect to receive your payment in cash.
 (This $1,000 limit is determined separately for your Roth 401(k) account and the rest of your funds in the 401(k) plan.)